 Homework: Effects and Patterns

-• Out: Oct 24, 2023 Tuesday
+• Out: Oct 30, 2024 Wednesday

 Objective and Overview

 Homework 3 should be a quick study to work with some essentials in Chuck.
 The components might help you imagine some final project possibilities.
+It will include digital effects for processing sounds, generating various patterns and some more gestural input from the mouse.

 Key Steps

-1. Be up-to-date with HW1 and HW2.
+1. Be up-to-date with hw1 and hw2.
 Absorbing operational hints from them and having some strategies from earlier debugging will help.

-3. Homework 3's assignment is to use adc input in combination with effects processing and pattern generation.
+2. Homework 3's assignment is to use adc input in combination with effects processing and pattern generation.

 Background